AntonioFalcaoJr/EventualShop/README.md

 >
 > The main rule of clean architecture is that code dependencies can only move from the outer levels inward.
 Code on the inner layers can have no knowledge of functions on the outer layers.
 The variables, functions and classes (any entities) that exist in the outer layers can not be mentioned in the more inward levels.
 It is recommended that data formats also stay separate between levels.
 >
-> -- "Clean Architecture." *Whatis*, last edited on 10 Mar 2019.
+> "Clean Architecture." *Whatis*, last edited on 10 Mar 2019.
 > https://whatis.techtarget.com/definition/clean-architecture

  ![](./.assets/img/CleanArchitecture.jpg)
- Fig. 8: C. Martin, Robert. *The Clean Architecture*
+ Fig. 8: C. Martin, Robert. *The Clean Architecture*.
  https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html